PackeTsar/autoshell/README.md

 #### Windows
 1. If you have not yet installed Python on your Windows OS, then download and install the latest Python2 or Python3 from [Python Downloads Page](https://www.python.org/downloads/)
 	- Make sure to check the box during installation which adds Python to PATH.
 Labeled something like `Add Python 3.7 to PATH`
 2. Once Python is installed, you should be able to open a command window, type `python`, hit ENTER, and see a Python prompt opened.
 Type `quit()` to exit it.
 You should also be able to run the command `pip` and see its options.
-If both of these work, then move on to Step 3
+If both of these work, then move on to install Autoshell.
 	- If this does not work, you will need to add the Python installation directory path to the Windows PATH variable
 		- The easiest way to do this is to find the new shortcut for Python in your start menu, right-click on the shortcut, and find the folder path for the `python.exe` file
 			- For Python2, this will likely be something like `C:\Python27`